GeorgeStrakhov/AutoGnome/README.md

 # AutoGnome Project

+_(αὐτός (autos) for self, γνῶσις (gnosis) for knowledge)_

-A minimal approach to building tiny self-aware digital organisms, inspired by:
+A a live-learning and ultra-minimalistic approach to building tiny self-aware digital organisms, inspired by:

 1. Braitenberg's Vehicles - Simple units with emergent complex behavior
 2. Hofstadter's Strange Loops - Self-reference as basis for consciousness